thomasp85/patchwork/README.md

 ### Advanced features

-In addition to adding plots and layouts together, `patchwork` defines some other operators that might be of interest. `-` will behave like `+` but put the left and right side in the same nesting level (as opposed to putting the right side into the left sides nesting level).
+In addition to adding plots and layouts together, `patchwork` defines some other operators that might be of interest. `-`  behaves like `+` but puts the left and right side in the same nesting level (as opposed to putting the right side into the left sides nesting level).
 Observe:

 ``` r
 p1 + p2 + p3 + plot_layout(ncol = 1)